Azure/data-management-zone/README.md

 1. Click on **Continue** and then on **Run**.

+### 6. Merge these changes back to the `main` branch of your repo

+After following the instructions and updating the parameters and variables in your repository in a separate branch and opening the pull request, you can merge the pull request back into the `main` branch of your repository by clicking on **Merge pull request**.
+Finally, you can click on **Delete branch** to clean up your repository.
+By doing this, you trigger the deployment workflow.

-### 6. Follow the workflow deployment
+### 7. Follow the workflow deployment

 **Congratulations!** You have successfully executed all steps to deploy the template into your environment through GitHub Actions or Azure DevOps.

-If you are using GitHub Actions, you can navigate to the **Actions** tab of the main page of the repository, where you will see a workflow with the name `Data Management Deployment` running.
-Click on it to see how it deploys one service after another.
+If you are using GitHub Actions, you can navigate to the **Actions** tab of the main page of the repository, where you will see a workflow with the name `Data Management Zone Deployment` running.
+Click on it to see how it deploys the environment.
 If you run into any issues, please open an issue [here](https://github.com/Azure/data-management-zone/issues).

-If you are using Azure DevOps Pipelines, you can navigate to the pipeline that you have created as part of step 6 and monitor it as each service is deployed.
+If you are using Azure DevOps Pipelines, you can navigate to the pipeline that you have created as part of step 5 and monitor it as each service is deployed.
 If you run into any issues, please open an issue [here](https://github.com/Azure/data-management-zone/issues).

 ### Documentation